alexandrahanganu/tales-of-a-fourth-grade/README.md

 ## Functional requirements

--   tracking absences, tardies and excuses
+-   tracking absences and excuses
--   generating reports on student activities
--   beeing accessible from the playground
+-   being accessible from the playground
 -   tracking student grades and assignments (completed and due)
--   parent-teacher forums
--   running as an SaaS system from a hosting center
+-   running as a SaaS system from a hosting center
--   based on user priviledge can add excuses/grades/tardies/
+-   based on user priviledge can add excuses/grades/tardies

 ## Nonfunctional requirements

--   User Friendly interface (due to the fact that it will be used by user with no digital competences
+-   user friendly interface (due to the fact that it will be used by user with no digital competences)
-- 	Security is top priority due to competitors data breach (hash over password, encription on grades and forum posts)
+- 	security is top priority due to competitors data breach (hash over password)
 -   manage from 1000 to 1 million students
 -   flexibility, configurability, and security are the most important functions
--   Adhere to FERPA (Family Educational Rights and Privacy Act) security guidelines, found at [https://www2.ed.gov/policy/gen/guid/fpco/ferpa/index.html]
+-   adherence to FERPA (Family Educational Rights and Privacy Act) security guidelines, found at [https://www2.ed.gov/policy/gen/guid/fpco/ferpa/index.html]

-## Project stack - .NET 5/6; Blazor/Razor/Angular/React
+## Project stack

-  - .NET 5
+  - .NET 5/.NET 6
-  - Blazor/Razor
+  - VanillaJS(javascript)
-  - MySQL
+  - MongoDB